 - In Hancock, PR executive Ray (Jason Bateman) shows Hancock (Will Smith) YouTube videos of the objectionable actions he takes as a superhero.
 In one, he grabs ice cream from an ice cream truck nearly-naked with his clothes burnt off.
 In another, he's shown grabbing (by the tail) a whale that had beached itself, and tossing it out to sea hundreds of yards away, smashing a small boat.

 Ray: Greenpeace does.
 Walter [the whale] does.

 - In 17 Again, the main character gets in a fight at school, which he loses badly.
-He tries to tell his "father", Ned, * that it was a draw, but Ned says he saw it on YouTube.
+He tries to tell his "father", Ned, note that it was a draw, but Ned says he saw it on YouTube.

-- In Brazilian film Cilada.com, the starting point is a sexual failure of the protagonist being put on Youtube and turning him into a local mockery.
+- In Brazilian film Cilada.com, the starting point is a sexual failure of the protagonist being put on YouTube and turning him into a local mockery.

-- The video of Holly's encounter with a troll is later used by the academy as a prime example of how not to fight a troll.
+- Artemis Fowl does this to one of the main villains in one book.
+The video of Holly's encounter with a troll is later used by the academy as a prime example of how not to fight a troll.